"I Need Nitish Kumar's Government For Development": PM Writes To Bihar

 "NDA has done work in all sectors in Bihar -- electricity, water, roads, health, education and for law and order," the letter said.

-"The people of Bihar are eagerly waiting for the "Swamitva Yojana" (Ownership Plan).
-These powerful plans will empower the common man and help them lead a dignified life," he added.
+"The people of Bihar are eagerly waiting for the "Swamitva Yojana".
+These strong measures will empower the common man and help them lead a dignified life," he added.

 The letter came minutes before the campaigning for the final phase of polling ended today.
 Bihar will vote in the third phase on Saturday, covering 78 constituencies spread across 19 north Bihar districts.